 Create a Compelling and Interesting Research Report

-I’ve created a few of these critical reports for clients and here are some of my best tips for creating an engaging research report:
+Here are some of my best tips for creating an engaging original research report:

 - Include only your top four or five research findings.
 This can be tough as it’s tempting to include all of your valuable insights.
 However it’s important to highlight the findings your readers will find the most useful and insightful.